-Senator Lois W. Kolkhorst is a fifth-generation Texan, with ancestral roots to the Texas War of Independence.
-A Brenham native, she went on to graduate from TCU where she played collegiate golf.
+Senator Lois W. Kolkhorst is a fifth-generation Texan, with ancestral roots dating to the Texas War of Independence.
+Born and raised in Brenham, she went on to graduate from TCU where she played collegiate golf.

-Senator Kolkhorst has repeatedly been awarded and endorsed by the Texas & Southwestern Cattle Raisers, Texas Farm Bureau, Texas Wildlife Association, National Rifle Association, Texas DPS Officer Association and the Texas Association of Business among many others.
+Senator Kolkhorst has repeatedly been awarded and endorsed by the Texas & Southwestern Cattle Raisers, Texas Farm Bureau, Texas Wildlife Association, National Rifle Association, Texas DPS Officer Association and the Texas Pastor Council among many others.

 Married to her high-school sweetheart Jim, together they have two children, Lois Kate and Jake.
 Her hobbies include hunting, fishing and gardening.
 She is a frequent volunteer at her local church.